Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Research Method

-\item[RQ4] \textit{Which solution strategies are used and are the approaches following a local or global optimization?} With this research question, we want to get an understanding of the types of solution approaches that are used for the resource allocation, such as rules, heuristics, genetic algorithms, etc. We want to analyze whether techniques from other disciplines were used and how they had to be transformed in order to be applicable for business processes.
-Furthermore, we want to investigate whether approaches simply follow a local optimization where the focus is only on single process cases, or a global optimization, where the set of to-be executed process tasks is considered, possibly with different level of importance.
+\item[RQ4] \textit{Which solution strategies are used?} \luise{Additional to the goals and constraints, a solution technique is \ingo{applied} for solving a resource allocation problem (cf. Definition~\ref{def:RAS}).} With this research question, we want to understand the types of solution approaches used for resource allocation for business processes, such as rules, heuristics, and machine learning.
+Furthermore, we want to \luise{investigate the targeted solution quality of the approaches (cf. Definition~\ref{def:SQ}) and want to focus here on} whether approaches follow a single-task optimization \ingo{in the context of individual} process cases or a multi-task optimization, where the \ingo{whole} set of to-be-executed process tasks is considered.

-\item[RQ5] \textit{How mature are the proposed resource allocation approaches in terms of applicability and the availability of an implementation and their evaluation?} Depending on the maturity level of a research approach, its applicability in real-world settings can be inferred.
-When addressing this RQ, we distinguish between 4 levels (low, medium, high, advanced) and base this decision on the evaluation, the availability of a prototype/pseudocode and whether it is an approach for local or global optimization.
-Approaches which have neither been implemented nor evaluated are categorized as \emph{low}.
-Only approaches which (i) target a global optimization in the resource allocation, (ii) have been implemented or at least specified with pseudocode, and (iii) have been properly evaluated, are classified as \emph{high} or more; all others as \emph{medium}.
-The subset of approaches fulfilling the criteria for \emph{high}, which further provide an accessible research prototype, are categorized as having \emph{advanced} maturity. \end{itemize}
+\item[RQ5] \textit{How applicable are the proposed resource allocation approaches, \ingo{given the} availability of evaluations and prototypes?} \ingo{The applicability of an allocation approach in real-world settings depends on whether it has been evaluated and whether a corresponding prototype has been made available.
+A rigorous} evaluation increases the trust of researchers and practitioners that a resource allocation approach leads to the intended results.
+Based on \citet{zelkowitz1998experimental}, we investigated which approaches have no evaluation, an argumentation on a toy example, a case study, or a controlled experiment.
+A research prototype helps enable the \ingo{implementation of an approach in a real-world setting} and \ingo{allows benchmarking different approaches and comparing them with each other} for a certain business scenario.
+We intend to distinguish whether a prototype is available, not provided, not accessible, or only as pseudocode. \end{itemize}